tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 ### Shard chain

 There are many shard chains.
 Shard chains are where end-user transactions take place and where transaction information is stored.
 When signing off (attesting to) a block, the committee of validators create what is known as a crosslink.
 A crosslink is essentially a set of validator signatures; attesting to a block in a shard chain which is then included into the beacon chain.
-A crosslink allows updates in a shard chain to be communicated with the beacon chain.
+A crosslink allows updates in a shard chain to be communicated with the beacon chain i.e. crosslinks are used to determine the finality of shards.

 One of the design goals of Ethereum 2.0 is to allow for a typical consumer laptop to process (validate) shards, including any system level validation such as the beacon chain.
-This is made possible by the fact that the sharding architecture now uses its own PoS chain as apposed to the original idea, mentioned above, where the sharding architecture consists of a single smart contract on the PoW chain.
+This is made possible by the fact that the sharding architecture now uses its own PoS chain as apposed to the original idea, mentioned above, where the old sharding architecture used to consist of a single smart contract on the PoW chain.

-# Other news
-## Off-chain data

-## Ethereum's newest programming language, Vyper
+You may have already realized by now that Ethereum 2.0/Serenity is a new blockchain.
+Albeit one which links to the existing Ethereum 1.0 PoW chain (i.e. the new PoS chain is aware of the block hashes of the PoW chain and so forth).
+The goal for this architecture will allow Ether to be moved between the original PoW chain and the PoS chain.
+In addition the long term vision would be to allow applications from the current blockchain to be redeployed on a shard of the Ethereum 2.0 system.
+This would be implemented via a new EVM interpreter written in EWASM.